-Microsoft has announced that Presenter View is coming to the Teams built-in PowerPoint sharing option.
-This will show the presenter the typical view of the current slide and notes while the audience only sees the slides.
-Until this is fully released we won’t know if any PowerPoint features are excluded from this option.
+Microsoft has introduced Presenter View as the default for the Teams built-in PowerPoint sharing option.
+This shows the presenter the typical view of the current slide and notes while the audience only sees the slides.
+It supports most of the functionality of PowerPoint but does not include all of the expert Presenter View features.

 Until most of the meeting platforms make big changes to their file display apps, this won’t be a good option for many.

 When space is at a premium, one option you have is to create a “virtual” second screen using a video capture device.
 You can connect the HDMI output of your laptop to the input of the video capture device that is connected to your computer using a standard USB port.
 Your laptop thinks it has a second monitor attached and you can extend your desktop to this monitor like you could with a physical monitor.
 This allows you to use Presenter View as you normally would.
 You share the “virtual” second screen in the meeting so the attendees see your slides.
 This article and video show you how this is done.

 Because the operating system thinks there is a second monitor, this method will work with all meeting platforms and works on both Windows and a Mac.
 These devices are not expensive and because it is standard hardware it should be safe to use with a corporate laptop since there is no software to install.
 This approach can be a good solution for almost anyone.

 Approach 4b: Create a ghost second monitor